 Online secondhand purchases

 Online marketplaces such as Facebook or Craigslist are widely popular.
 And why shouldn’t they be, as they can save you some pretty bucks on your purchases?
+These platforms connect you directly with sellers for everything from furniture to collectibles.
 However, according to Jake Hill, a financial expert and the CEO of DebtHammer, not just any payment method is safe when it comes to purchases from online sellers.
 After all, they are complete strangers and cannot be fully trusted.
-Instead of using a credit card and risking being scammed, opt for cash on delivery.
+Instead of using a credit card and risking being scammed, or using a peer-to-peer payment app with no buyer protection, opt for cash on delivery.

 -